-The current BR identifies 45 risks and 454 questions.
-A more extensive overview, as well as a list of all the risks and critical questions for the BR, should be reviewed by potential investigators at http://bioastroroadmap.nasa.gov/index.jsp.
+The current BR identifies 45 risks and 462 questions.
+A more extensive overview, as well as a list of all the risks and research and technology questions for the BR, should be reviewed by potential investigators at http://bioastroroadmap.nasa.gov/index.jsp.

-The applicant must examine and understand the BR, and specify in their proposal the rationale and evidence underlying which risks and enabling questions their proposed research will address.
-An example is shown in Table I, and the blank BR form can be downloaded from the NSBRI Electronic Proposal Submission System (EPSS).
-A similar assessment will be performed by the NSBRI to understand how the proposed research addresses the BR risks and enabling questions.
-Proposals that do not identify which BR risks and questions are being addressed by the research will be returned to the applicant without review.
+The applicant must examine and understand the BR and specify in their proposal the rationale and evidence underlying which risks and research and technology questions their proposed research will address.
+An example is shown in Table I. A blank BR form can be downloaded from NSBRI's Electronic Proposal Submission System (EPSS).
+NSBRI will perform a similar assessment to understand how the proposed research addresses the BR risks and research and technology questions.
+Proposals that do not identify which BR risks and questions are being addressed will be returned to the applicant without review.

-The NSBRI utilizes annual reports to assess progress relative to stated research objectives and hypotheses as declared in the original grant proposal by the Postdoctoral Fellow.
-It is imperative that the reports indicate how the investigation relates to enabling questions outlined in the BR.
-It must be understood by the applicant that reporting of progress on an annual basis shall be required and shall be linked to BR risks and enabling questions.
-In addition, the final report shall address the entire scope of the project rather than the final year and shall be linked to BR risks and enabling questions.
+The NSBRI uses annual reports to assess progress relative to stated research objectives and hypotheses as declared in the original grant proposal by the Postdoctoral Fellow.
+It is imperative that the reports indicate how the investigation relates to BR research and technology questions.
+The applicant must understand that reporting of progress on an annual basis shall be required and shall be linked to BR risks and research and technology questions.
+In addition, the final report shall address the entire scope of the project rather than the final year and shall be linked to BR risks and research and technology questions.

-TABLE I EXAMPLE ONLY - Complete BR Form for specific proposal
+TABLE I EXAMPLE ONLY - Please complete BR Form for specific proposal.